N8Hawes75/JetCat_Comms/README.md

 sudo apt-get install python-dev libxml2-dev libxslt-dev
 ```

-Ubuntu also required dev tools for c to be installed for fcci to work.
+Ubuntu also required dev tools for c to be installed for FCCI to work.
 Run
 ```
 sudo apt-get update && sudo apt-get install build-essential
 ```

-To save matplotlib animations you must install ffmpeg in ubuntu terminal
+To save Matplotlib animations you must install ffmpeg in ubuntu terminal
 ```
 sudo apt install ffmpeg
 ```